constrainedcooking/constrainedcooking.github.io/index.md

 <img src="images/homepagenew.PNG"/>

 Users can then view the Recipe Homepage.
-They do not need to create an account to scroll through the homepage or view recipe pages.
+They do not need to create an account to scroll through the homepage.
 However, they can create an account to access more content.
-If they find a recipe they want to view, they can click on the card which take them to the full recipe.
+If they find a recipe they want to view, they can click on the card which takes them to the full recipe after logging in.

 <img src="images/user_edit.png" width="350"/>